AbhiDatabricks/sandbox/uc-quickstart/utils/abac/industry_templates_app/README.md

 1. Databricks workspace with Apps enabled
 2. Unity Catalog configured
+3. **SQL Warehouse** - App will use a SQL warehouse resource (configured at deployment)
-3. Permissions to create functions in target catalog/schema
+4. Permissions to create functions in target catalog/schema

 ### Deployment Steps